alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-09-15-rule-on-make-vow-for-waly.md

 ---
-layout: post
-publisher: alsalafiyyah@icloud.com
-title: "Is it permissible to vow and sacrifice for the sake of the Waliy?"
 hijri: Muharram 27, 1442
-locale: en
 lang: en
-source: "Fatawa al-Lajnah ad-Da'imah, Fatwa no. 315"
-summary: "In case that the aim of staying beside the grave is to offer worship to Allah Alone, it is still not permissible as it combines between the sin of staying beside the grave and the sin of offering 'Ibadah to Allah beside the graves."
-category: [fatwas,sacrifice,udhiyah]
+layout: post
+mass_edited: true
 muftis:
   chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Mani'
     url: /biography/mani/
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa al-Lajnah ad-Da'imah, Fatwa no. 315
+summary: In case that the aim of staying beside the grave is to offer worship to Allah Alone, it is still not permissible as it combines between the sin of staying beside the grave and the sin of offering 'Ibadah to Allah beside the graves.
+title: Is it permissible to vow and sacrifice for the sake of the Waliy?
 ---

 ### Question: